Switching from GitHub Copilot to Cursor

 Step 2 - Import VS Code Settings

 Press Ctrl+Shift+J (Windows/Linux) or Cmd+Shift+J (macOS) to open Cursor Settings.
 Under General > Account, click the "VS Code Import" button.
-This pulls in your:
+This copies over your:

-For about 80% of users, this works without issues.
+Around 80% of users get through this without issues.
 The remaining 20% may need manual fixes - especially for extensions installed on remote SSH servers, DevContainers, or VS Code Insiders configurations.
-Expect to spend 30 minutes on edge cases.
+Set aside 30 minutes for edge cases.

 Step 3 - Set Up Project Rules

-If you used .github/copilot-instructions.md for custom Copilot behavior, migrate those instructions to Cursor's rules system.
+If you used .github/copilot-instructions.md for custom Copilot behavior, move those instructions to Cursor's rules system.

 Create a .cursor/rules/ directory in your project root: